top of page

 Challenge Thirteen: Not adjusting spending depending on how "lucky" your retirement outcome is

 This is where GK shines.
-In contrast to our 1973 retiree, who was unfortunate enough to have to reduce their spending to £2,200 per month eight years into retirement, our 1921 retiree has increased their initial monthly spend from £4,444 to £8,000 at the same point!
+In contrast to our 1973 retiree, who was unfortunate enough to have to reduce their spending to £23,655 a decade into retirement, our 1921 retiree has increased their initial annual spend to £104,172 at the same point!

 Challenge Fourteen: Assumes perfect Investor Behaviour